 With a good interim executive, says Pamela Wasley, CEO of Cerius Interim Executive Solutions, an interim executive placement firm, ‘there’s always a transition of knowledge to someone in the company.’

 Your interim executive has become a value-added member of the C-suite, not just a short-term consultant.
-Whether the interim executive comes from an executive placement firm, an accounting firm or is a solo-practitioner, the value of the interim executive outpaces all the alternatives.
+The value of the interim executive outpaces all the alternatives.

 So what is your excuse for leaving a key managerial role vacant?